paulyoung/jade-inheritance/README.md

       skip: ['node_modules', 'some_other_folder']
     }
     ```
-    If you want to set this global, youare able set this option also into your `package.json`.
+    If you want to set this global, you are able set this option also into your `package.json`.
 But watch out, this will be overwritten by setting this option directly to the pug-inheritance object.
     ```JSON
     {
-      ...
       "skipInheritances": [
         "node_modules"
       ]
-      ...
     }
     ```